 So what differentiates various wireless earbud models and brands?
 For us, it comes down to four key features.

-Mid-range: The best values in wireless earbuds are between $25 and $60.
+The best bang for your buck in wireless earbuds are between $25 and $60.
 Earbuds in this price range strike a nice balance between price and features.
 It’s not hard to find earbuds that sound great and last all day in this price range.
 If you really need high-end features like noise cancellation, you’ll need to spend more, but for most users, the right wireless earbuds won’t cost more than $60.

 Consider memory foam earbud tips.
 Most wireless earbuds include multiple sizes of silicone tips, so you’ll likely find a good fit no matter what size your ears are.
 However, some users struggle to find the right silicone tips and opt for memory foam tips instead, which expand to make a perfect fit with your ear each time you put them in.
 If you’re looking to get the most out of your audio, get memory foam tips.
 Just make sure to get the right size to go with your specific wireless earbuds.